fetaro/rbatch/README.md

 p r.status # => 0
 ```

-If you want to set a timeout of external command, you can use `cmd_timeout` option.
+If you want to set a timeout of external command, you can use
+`cmd_timeout` option.

-By using `cmd_raise` option, if exit status of command is not 0, RBatch raise an Exception.
+By using `cmd_raise` option, if exit status is not 0,
+RBatch raise an Exception.
 This function help to handle the errors of external command.

 ### Double Run Check

-By using `forbid_double_run` option, two scripts both has same name cannot run at the same time.
+By using `forbid_double_run` option, two scripts both has same name
+cannot run at the same time.

 Manual
 --------------